melkotoury/zappy/README.md

 3. The project is being splitted in two folders , first one is _express-zappy_ which is the server side code for the app using _node_ and _express_, the second part is the _ng-zappy_ which contains the frontend code using _angular_

+4. Make sure to check the .env.example file as a reference under the express_zappy directory , where it's required to add a new file .env with the same variable as it's use by the app using the doetenv library and don't forget to provide your actual credentials.

-4. The app is _dockerized_ , and they way this project works is that we have 3 docker for each part of the app.
+5. The app is _dockerized_ , and they way this project works is that we have 3 docker for each part of the app.

-5. Two Docker containers are coming from two docker files are for the express and angular app respectively , and the third docker container is from docker hub image for mongodb
+6. Two Docker containers are coming from two docker files are for the express and angular app respectively , and the third docker container is from docker hub image for mongodb

-6. From our project root where _docker compose yml_ file exists directory of our app simply run this command: ```docker-compose up ```.
+7. From our project root where _docker compose yml_ file exists directory of our app simply run this command: ```docker-compose up ```.
 If it doesn't work just try preceiding it with ```sudo``` Express server will be running on port 3000 and Angular on port 4200